spacecat-max/UFO-Lamp/README.md

 I later expanded upon the provided arduino code and created the 3d models using Onshape so that it looks like a UFO.
 The lamp operates using the Rev2 board's proximity and gesture sensors.

+Ideally, there will be an on and off switch and it will be controlled with gestures.

 ### To Do:
 Future plans include: <br/>
 [ ] Improve 3d model fit <br/>